The canonical book strategy for identifying conflict

 With the “Canonical Book Formula”, Jon showed how Waterstones managed to work through their cannibalisation issues.
 At each stage of the book lifecycle, Waterstones needed to choose a “Canonical Book” to direct authority to in the SERPs.

 Hardbacks and paperbacks, as non-differentiated objects, would return for the same search query, so it was important that Waterstones communicated to Google which one they needed to rank at a given time, as well as which one needed to be taken out of the crawl space entirely.

 CONTENT SCRAPING AND EXTERNAL CONFLICT

-As we’ve previously explored in our stolen content tests, cannibalization doesn’t just occur internally.
+As we’ve previously explored in our stolen content tests, cannibalisation doesn’t just occur internally.
 External conflict is another major issue affecting performance across the digital arena.
-In this example, Waterstones’ book review content was scaped or at least partially duplicated by competitor sites like Harpercollins, causing their rankings to nose-dive and losing them vital presence in the Google Knowledge Graph.
+In this example, Waterstones’ book review content was scraped or at least partially duplicated by competitor sites like Harpercollins, causing their rankings to nose-dive and losing them vital presence in the Google Knowledge Graph.